mrhteriyaki/magiqtouch-modbus-esp32/README.md

 - Zones 3 & 4 (Values are likely next in order from existing zone data)
 - Untested support of systems that do not have the original IOT Module already configured with their MagiqTouch panel.
 (Response to module discovery process)
 - Zone 1 Temp sensor is not always accurate, updates stop when system is off (Additional zones do not have this limitation).
+- Has only been tested with controller version R719

 Hardware List:
 - FireBeetle ESP32 (DFRobot) - Any ESP32 that has 2x additional UART ports for the RS458 modules should work.